 So, consider it official.
 Classical Girl’s novels are going to step out into the world.
 Here’s what the lineup looks like:

-- Off Balance, Book 1 of the Ballet Theatre Chronicles – spring 2015
+- Off Balance, Book 1 of the Ballet Theatre Chronicles – May 2015

-- Outside the Limelight, Book 2 of the Ballet Theatre Chronicles – fall 2016
+- Outside the Limelight, Book 2 of the Ballet Theatre Chronicles – October 2016

-- Little Understudies, Book 3 of the Ballet Theatre Chronicles – TBA
+- Ballet Orphans – Book 3 of the Ballet Theatre Chronicles (a prequel) – January 2021

 Please join me, dear reader, in wishing all of us success in our Plan Bs, our New Year’s resolutions, and may 2015 bring us all health, prosperity and satisfaction in our work, families and lives.

-* I blogged about and posted the opening chapter from Black Ivory Soul last year.
-Wanna read? http://www.theclassicalgirl.com/classical-girls-black-ivory-soul/
+* I blogged about and posted the opening chapter from A Dancer’s Guide to Africa, formerly titled Black Ivory Soul, last year.
+Wanna read? https://www.theclassicalgirl.com/classical-girls-black-ivory-soul/

 ** Big 5 publishers = Penguin Random House, Macmillan, HarperCollins, Hachette, Simon & Schuster.
 Yes, them.
 The enemy.
 But I forgive you.
 I have a hunch I’ll do just fine without you.